VPAC/softtooleres/softtooleres.md

 The regular expression system in QED was ported to `ed` in 1969 to become a foundation of the UNIX operating system.
 Within `ed` the function for searches was `g/re/p`, "global search for regular expreesion and print (to standard output).
 The functionality was considered so useful that Ken Thompson used the logic from `ed` and wrote the first version of`grep` overnight in November 1974.

 Apart from `grep`, other major applications in the regular expression wolrd include `sed` ("stream editor", 1974), `awk` (named after its authors "Aho, Weinberger, Kernighan", a data-driven scripting language, first release 1977), `perl` (often given the common backronym "Practical Extraction and Reporting Language", first released 1987).
 Many other programming languages use regular expression engines, but the aforementioned are considered the main foundations.

+Various UNIX-derived operating systems are famous for an orientation towards plain-text, especially as a file format for data, configuration, and of course, commans.
+UNIX loves text!
+This provides opportunities for a great deal of power and discovery, but also for obsfucation.

+> The string is a stark data structure and
+everywhere it is passed there is much duplication of process.
+It is a perfect vehicle for hiding information.
+--Alan Perlis

 ## Metacharacters